 Our general partner owns all of the partnership interests in the operating partnership.
 It is the employer of all personnel, owns the working interests and other properties underlying our NPIs, and provides day-to-day operational and administrative services to us and the general partner.
 In accordance with our partnership agreement, we reimburse the general partner for certain allocable general and administrative costs, including rent, salaries, and employee benefit plans.
 These types of reimbursements are limited to 5% of distributions, plus certain costs previously paid.
-All such costs have been below the 5% limit amount.
-Additionally, certain reimbursable direct costs such as professional and regulatory fees and ad valorem and severance taxes are not limited.
+All such costs have been below the 5% limit amount for the years ended December 31, 2012, 2011, and 2010.
+Additionally, certain reimbursable direct costs such as professional and regulatory fees and advalorem and severance taxes are not limited.
 Significant activity between the partnership and the operating partnership consists of the following:

-In Thousands From/To Operating Partnership 2011 2010 2009 Net Profits Interests Payments Receivable or Accrued (1) \$ 7,616 \$ 3,651 \$ 3,703 Interest Income related to Net Profits Interests Payments \$ 0 \$ 2 \$ 3 General & Administrative Amounts Payable \$ 103 \$ 121 \$ 34 General & Administrative Amounts Accrued \$ 67 \$ 45 \$ 33 Total General & Administrative Amounts \$ 2,616 \$ 2,473 \$ 2,448
+In Thousands From/To Operating Partnership 2012 2011 2010 Net Profits Interests Payments Receivable or Accrued (1) \$ 6,472 \$ 7,616 \$ 3,651 Interest Income related to Net Profits Interests Payments \$ \$ - \$ 2 General & Administrative Amounts (Receivable) Payable \$ (56) \$ 103 \$ 121 General & Administrative Amounts Accrued \$ 6 \$ 67 \$ 45 Total General & Administrative Amounts \$ 2,358 \$ 2,616 \$ 2,473